 Is there anything coconut oil doesn’t do?
 Obviously the answer is yes, but in this case, it serves a purpose.

 Coconut oil reduces harmful bacteria and plaque buildup.
 It also prevents tooth decay and fights gum disease.
 It’s like it was crafted for oral hygiene!

 Coconut oil can also work for your teeth, as well, so share it with your dog so that you both have shiny, healthy teeth!

-Do you have any remedies for your dog‘s dental health?
+Do you have any remedies for your dog‘s bad breath?
+Got any other doggy dental health tips?
 Let us know in the comments below!